MicrosoftDocs/visualstudio-docs/docs/ide/codespaces/use-visual-studio-with-codespaces.md

    ![Visual Studio New codespace button](media/visual-studio-new-codespace.png)

 4. Under "Codespace details", you need to provide a **Repository URL**, which can be any valid GitHub or Azure DevOps repository URL.
 GitHub Codespaces will clone the specified repository into your codespace when it is created.

    You can also modify the **Instance Type** and **Suspend after** timeout via their dropdowns.
-Once you have set the codespace details, click the **Create and Connect** button.
+Once you have set the codespace details, select the **Create and Connect** button.

    ![Visual Studio codespace details](media/visual-studio-codespace-details.png)

-   GitHub Codespaces will begin preparing the codespace and open Visual Studio, once the codespace is ready.
+   GitHub Codespaces will begin preparing the codespace and open Visual Studio, once it is ready.

 <!-- TBD ### Create from github.com portal -->

 ## Connecting to a codespace

-After you've created your codespace, you can open your codespace directly from Visual Studio.
+After you've created your codespace, you can open it directly from Visual Studio.

 1. When you launch Visual Studio, the Start Window will show an option to Connect to a codespace.